Karlitoyo/Waste-Not-Want-Not/README.md

 **Waste Not Want Not** - ***ReadMe***

 This website is designed to allow users to upload items they have within their household or in their possession.
+The ultimate goal is to link the search bar to the catalogue and to have an auction section which will manage live bids on items.

-The planned final form of the Website is to be an auction sytle platform with charitable donations built into the user experience, partner charities recieve a donation from either of the individual seller or the auction site administrators monthly / yearly donation as a percentage of revenue.
+The Website is to be an auction sytle platform with charitable donations built into the user experience, partner charities recieve a donation from either of the individual seller or the auction site administrators monthly / yearly donation as a percentage of revenue.

 The website is broken down into 4 main pages, as detailed below -